 Former Hull City defender John joined the club’s Academy as Lead Youth Development Coach in November 2013.
 He enjoyed a 13-year playing career in the game during which he had spells at Greenock Morton, Livingston and Bristol Rovers as well as the Tigers.
 UEFA ‘A’ Licence qualified, John oversees the Under-12s-Under-16s age groups within the Academy set-up.

-Kris is one of the longest serving members of the Academy staff having worked at the club for eight years now.
+Kris is one of the longest serving members of the Academy staff having worked at the club for eleven years now.
 Previous Roles include Lead Foundation Phase Coach, and assistant youth development phase coach.
 Kris’s new role is the Lead Youth Development Phase Coach, which sees him responsbile for looking after the Under-12s-Under-16s age groups.
-Kris has coaching experience of every age group in the Academy set-up – ranging from Under-7s to Under-21s/Reserves - and currently coaches the Academy's Under-15s/16s side.
-Kris is currently undertaking his UEFA 'A' Licence.
+Kris has coaching experience of every age group in the Academy set-up – ranging from Under-7s to Under-21s/Reserves - and currently coaches the Academy's Under-13s side.
+Kris is a UEFA 'A' Licence coach.

 A UEFA ‘A’ Licence qualified coach, Richard was appointed as Professional Development Phase Coach, working alongisde Richard Naylor with the Academy’s Under-18s squad, in January 2015.
 He was on the books at both Barnsley and Scunthorpe United as a youngster, only for a serious knee injury to curtail any hopes of enjoying a career as a professional footballer.
 He began his coaching career working in York City’s youth set-up before becoming a part-time coach at the Tigers’ Academy in August 2008, working with the Under-15 and Under-16 sides, prior to joining the coaching staff at Bishop Burton on a full-time basis six-and-a-half years later.